National Drug and Alcohol Facts Week

 Among teenagers in the United States, the use of alcohol, prescription painkillers and cigarettes actually declined in 2014.
 This, however, is no time to get lazy as research suggests there’s a lack of perceived harm from youth where drugs like marijuana and e-cigarettes are concerned.

-This year, the National Institute on Drug Abuse (NIDA) has designated January 22 to 27, 2019, as National Drug and Alcohol Facts Week.
+The National Institute on Drug Abuse (NIDA) has designated January 21 to 26, 2020, as the next National Drug and Alcohol Facts Week.

 The weeklong public awareness campaign provides toolkits, in both English and Spanish, which are full of scientific facts that dissolve myths about substance abuse and addiction.
 Communities holding events can take advantage of information that they can tailor to the needs of their surrounding neighborhoods.